jaluebbe/GPSTracker/README.md

 ```
 sudo systemctl enable button_reboot_shutdown.service
 ```
+Pressing the button for more than 5s triggers a shutdown.
+After 2s a reboot is triggered.
+A short press enables Wi-Fi.
+Anything longer but below 2s diables Wi-Fi.

 Optional, if data of an attached pressure sensor should be logged separately even if no GPS data is available: